-Augusta-Richmond County asked the U.S. Army Corps of Engineers, Savannah District for assistance in reducing the risks of flooding along Rocky Creek.
-In the past, severe thunderstorms have caused property damage and reduced public safety.
-Augusta-Richmond County has implemented several measures through the years that reduced the vulnerability of its residents to floods, but flood risks still remain.
-Under the Section 205 Continuing Authority Program, the Savannah District conducted this study to identify the best course of action to reduce flood risks.
+Augusta-Richmond County asked the U.S. Army Corps of Engineers, Savannah District for assistance in reducing flood risks along Rocky Creek.
+Under the Section 205 Continuing Authority Program, the study team identified the best course of action to reduce flood risks.

-The District and Augusta-Richmond County considered numerous ways to reduce flood risks to the residential, public, commercial and industrial properties along Rocky Creek and reduce the potential for loss of life.
+The Savannah District and Augusta-Richmond County considered numerous ways to reduce flood risks to the residential, public, commercial and industrial properties along Rocky Creek and reduce the potential for loss of life.
 The team considered the following five alternatives in detail:

 - 1. No Action

-- 2. Rosedale Dam Detention Area Alone
+- Rosedale Dam Detention Area Alone

 - 3. Kissingbower Buyouts Alone

-- 4. Kissingbower Buyouts with Park
+- 4. Kissingbower Buyouts with Recreation Park

 - 5. Rosedale Dam Detention Area and Kissingbower Buyouts with Recreation Park

-They then compared the alternatives to determine the most economically efficient way of reducing flood risks.
-The report recommends Plan 5, which consists of constructing a detention area at Rosedale Dam, acquiring 5 residential parcels in the Kissingbower Road area, and converting those parcels into a recreational park.
-This plan is the most economically efficient way to reduce flood risks and improve the area's resiliency and sustainability for future flood events, while complying with environmental laws and regulations.
-This plan builds on the previous actions of Augusta-Richmond County and substantially reduces flood risks to residents along Rocky Creek.
+They then evaluated and compared the alternatives to determine the most economically efficient way of reducing flood risks.
+The report recommends Alternative 5 as the selected plan.
+It consists of constructing a detention area at Rosedale Dam, acquiring 5 residential parcels in the Kissingbower Road area, and converting those parcels into a recreational park.
+It improves the area's resiliency and sustainability for future flood events while complying with environmental laws and regulations.
+This plan builds on the previous actions of Augusta-Richmond County and substantially reduces flood risks to residents and businesses along Rocky Creek.